PYPL Investor Alert: Bronstein, Gewirtz & Gros... | INN

-PYPL Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies PayPal Holdings, Inc. Investors of Class Action and Encourages Shareholders to Contact the Firm
+PYPL Investor Alert: Bronstein, Gewirtz & Grossman, LLC Reminds PayPal Holdings, Inc. Investors of Class Action and Encourages Shareholders to Contact the Firm

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.